t1hachane/t1hachane.github.io/_posts/2024-2-7-how-to-learn-everything.md

 - Sometimes, ofc I will read and try to understand something that is totally unecessary and not useful for my project

-Some rules I have deducted:
+Some rules I have concluded:

 **1; Rule number one**: if you can't explain one concept in your own language so others can understand, you haven't understood it.
 This is one lesson from one of my mentor in MaSSP 2023 that I carved to my heart.
 I believe that everyone will experience this when you read something and feel like "gotcha!" :); but when others ask you to explain that terminology again you will be confused and realize you haven't understood it thoroughly :)